NFL roundup: Ravens close in on playoff berth

 Harrison’s playing time dipped significantly this season.
 He has been active in just five of Pittsburgh’s 14 games despite being injury-free.

-n Cornerback Joe Haden isn’t taking anything for granted.
+• Cornerback Joe Haden isn’t taking anything for granted.

 The eight-year veteran, who has never played in the playoffs, broke his leg a month ago against Indianapolis.
 Five weeks later, Haden says he’s on track to play Monday when the Steelers (11-3) visit the Houston Texans (4-10).